mslevin/Sieve/README.md

 It also prompts for whether or not you want to print the output.
 It prints in chunks beause it prints "when it finds the primes".

-The program also gives you the calculation time- this will be much higher if you print the results.
-Of course, then its somewhat useless.
+The program also gives you the calculation time.
+Printing the output and counting the number of primes (which is done in a terrible way) doesn't affect the time to calculate the primes, but it will, obviously, take longer for the whole program to run.

 *There was another printing method in there, but I removed it because I'm an idiot.*